This document provides guidance for deciding how to host NServiceBus endpoints.

 Microsoft Azure

-Azure offers a variety of solutions which can host NServiceBus endpoints.
+Azure offers various solutions for hosting NServiceBus endpoints.
 Unfortunately, none of them are specifically designed to run continuous background processes, similar to Windows Services.
-So it can be challenging to choose the best hosting options for NServiceBus endpoints.
+So, it can be challenging to choose the best hosting options for NServiceBus endpoints.
 For assistance, contact Particular Software.

 The primary options for hosting NServiceBus endpoints are: